53 Small Manly Tattoos Ideas – [2022 Inspiration Guide]

 The following pieces are some examples of how, with a clever design and a talented artist, no color is necessary to create interesting tattoos.

-As we have seen, there are endless ways to express yourself through the incredible medium of tattoos, and some people deal better in extremes.
-For these people, color is out of the question; for these people even gray wash is too watered down.
-Only black is bold enough to express the unambiguity of their aesthetic.
-Thankfully, in the world of tattoos, black work is a style that has been around forever and there are many talented artists who specialize in these stark designs.
+As we have seen, there are endless ways to express yourself through the incredible medium of tattoos, and some people deal better with extremes.
+For these people, color is out of the question; for these people, even gray wash is too watered down.
+Only is bold enough to express the unambiguity of their aesthetic.
+Thankfully, in the world of tattoos, blackwork is a style that has been around forever and there are many talented artists who specialize in these stark designs.

 How much does a small tattoo cost?

 Tattoos can be a bit tricky to price, since every tattoo is different and artists’ rates can vary greatly based on a number of factors.
 That being said, we will give loose guidelines on how much these small tattoos should generally cost.

 First off, most, if not all, tattoo shops have a minimum cost.
 For many shops, this is around $50 USD—give or take—so even if you just want a simple design like a small circle on your thumb that might only take 30 minutes to complete, expect to pay a shop minimum, and don’t even bother trying to haggle.

 The next major factor in determining price is the artist.
 Is the artist in high demand?
 How long have they been tattooing?
 Are they regularly featured in magazines and other tattoo media?
 All of these affect price, with some of the best artists charging hundreds of dollars per hour as well as often having their own minimum fee that might be different from the shop’s.
 For these high end artists, even small tattoos may cost upwards of a thousand dollars.

 Long story short, these prices can vary greatly, so the first step is heading to your local shop, finding an artist whose work you like, and making an appointment for a consultation.

 Do tiny tattoos last?